Nectocarididae

 Nectocarididae is a controversial family of animals that superficially resemble squids.
-Represented by Nectocaris (=Vetustovermis, Petalilium?) from the Cambrian period.
+Represented by Nectocaris (=Vetustovermis, Petalilium?) and Nektognathus from the Cambrian period (as well as possibly Nectocotis from the Ordovician).
 Some researchers claim they are cephalopods, however, this is heavily disputed and most reject this claim.
-A 2025 paper describing the new genus Nektognathus found paired jaw elements in both it and Nectocaris which revealed them to be related to chaetognaths (arrow worms), in particular the superficially similar Timorebestia.
+A 2025 paper describing the new genus Nektognathus found paired jaw elements in both it and Nectocaris which revealed them to be related to chaetognaths (arrow worms), in particular the superficially similar Timorebestia, due to the jaw elements being homologous to those of other chateognathiferans, as well as the possession of nerve structure called the "ventral ganglion" characteristic of chaetognaths.